 "Divine Author of our Blessed Religion" - 1 time

 "Jesus Christ" - 0

 "Jehovah" - 0

-Despite these obvious discrepancies in his argument, I must also point out the fact that Lillback provides AMPLE evidence to support his claim that Washington was NOT a Deist.
-The simple fact that these prayers exist is sufficient proof of this fact.
-Regardless of who Washington was "praying" to, or how he personally chose to invoke the name of deity, the fact remains that he did, in the end, believe in some higher power.
-Whether or not this power was the orthodox Christian god of his day is, in my opinion, highly unlikely.
+Despite the obvious discrepancies in Lillback's argument, I must also point out the fact that his book does provide AMPLE evidence to support his claim that Washington was NOT a Deist.
+The simple fact that these prayers exist is sufficient proof of this.
+Regardless of who Washington was praying to, the fact remains that he did, in the end, pray regularly.

 But he wasn't a devout Christian.

 Regardless of what we may insinuate from these various statements, the fact remains that there are NO specific public or private records showing Washington in prayer to the Christian God.
 This is why men like Beck and Lillback have an impossible mountain to climb.
 Yes, it sounds good to conservative Christian audiences when we say things like, "our Founding Fathers were all Christian" and "America is a Christian nation".
 But when the ACTUAL HISTORICAL RECORD shows otherwise all you are left with is a dog and pony show.
 You rely on the knowledge that 99% of your audience will never EVER research the actual documents to discover the truth for themselves and that if told what they want to hear, they will make your bogus book a best seller on Amazon.
 Just wrap your message up in God and patriotism and you should be good.